AngeloSaez/Barista-Bonanza/README.md

 ## Code Layout

 - Main scene is **start_menu.tscn**.
 Other scenes are in Levels.

-## Game Design
+## Tips

-A 2D cooking game that is focused on being a barista at a coffee shop called Barista Bonanza.
+- In order to create a non-moving 2D image background add a parralax layer underneath the tilemap.